varabyte/kobweb/README.md

 <!-- Some sites link to this section before I changed its name, so adding a span here so they can still find it. -->
 ## <span id="what-about-multiplatform-widgets"><span id="what-about-compose-for-web-canvas">What about Compose Multiplatform for Web?</span></span>

-Jetbrains is working on a project called "Compose Multiplatform for Web" which, which allows one to use the same Compose API across Android, Desktop, and the Web.
-And it may seem like the Kobweb + Silk approach will be obsolete when it is finished.
+Jetbrains is working on a project called "Compose Multiplatform", which will allow developers to use the same Compose API across Android, iOS, Desktop, and the Web.
+And it may seem like the Kobweb + Silk approach will be obsoleted by it.

 It's first worth understanding the core difference between the two approaches.
 With Multiplatform Compose, the framework owns its own rendering pipeline, drawing to a buffer, while Compose HTML modifies an HTML / CSS DOM tree and leaves it